 National Rural Health Day is about celebrating the Power of the Rural.
 What makes Tompkins County strong is the combination of the unique and special city we call Ithaca, surrounded by rural communities and farms.
-Over the past few years we’ve sat down with six of our rural health community champions to learn more about how they provide support to the rural communities they serve.
+Over the past few years we’ve sat down with some of our rural health community champions to learn more about how they provide support to the rural communities they serve.
 Our deepest thanks to them, and all the organizations and individuals that help to make these communities healthy places to live, work, and play!

 Click a title to read about our rural health community champions: